Nebraska landowners take their property rights seriously. After a harmless prank, you may find yourself facing trespassing charges.

 - Know that they do not have permission to be in the building or structure.

-It is also first-degree criminal trespass to enter a power plant or electrical station without an authority’s consent.
+It is also criminal trespass 1st-degree to enter a power plant or electrical station without an authority’s consent.

-A person commits second-degree criminal trespass if they enter or remain in any place after they know that they do not have permission to be in the place and
+A person commits criminal trespass 2nd-Degree if they enter or remain in any place after they know that they do not have permission to be in the place and

 - Receive communication that forbids trespass;